weeveiot/weeve-agent/README.md

 The [paho](github.com/eclipse/paho.mqtt.golang) MQTT client is used for MQTT communication.
 TLS is optionally configurable, and supports server authentication, therefore a CA certificate used to sign the certificate needs to be provided.

-After the initial setup the agent subscribes on the topic <nodeId>/orchestration and waits for incoming commands from MAPI.
+After the initial setup the agent publishes it public key to MAPI, subscribes on the topic <nodeId>/orchestration and waits for incoming commands from MAPI.
+It additionally subscribes to <nodeId>/orgKey to receive the secret organization key, that will be used to decrypt secret parameters shared in the manifests from MAPI.
+ATTENTION: the key sharing function is meant to only be used over secure communication channel.
+Never use it with `--notls` option!

-It also publishes a status message to <nodeId>/nodestatus every `heartbeat` seconds, which includes the status of the node, the running edge apps and their modules as well as an overview of the available node ressources.
+The agent also publishes a status message to <nodeId>/nodestatus every `heartbeat` seconds, which includes the status of the node, the running edge apps and their modules as well as an overview of the available node ressources.

 ### Local setup
 #### Prerequisites